Time Abundance Mindset: How to Practice It as an Entrepreneur

 Be 100 percent present during conversations

-Your presence in conversations goes far beyond your physical body taking up space in a room, your hand holding a phone receiver, or your face appearing in an online conference video.
+Your presence in conversations goes far beyond your physical body taking up space in a room.
+Or your hand holding a phone receiver or your face appearing in an online conference video.

-By being fully present, you can not only have more meaningful conversations but also cover more details than if you were otherwise distracted.
+By being fully present, you’ll not only have more meaningful conversations, but you’ll be able to address more details and concerns than if you were otherwise distracted.

 Schedule future follow-ups with confidence

-And sometimes the best course of action is to put a task aside and come back to it later.
+And sometimes the best course of action is to put a task aside and come back to it later at a future point in time.

 Communicate your availability to others